dsilvestro/PyRate/tutorials/pyrate_tutorial_4.md

 # Multivariate Birth-death models

 The MBD model allow the estimation of speciation and extinction rates as a function of multiple time-continuous variables [(Lehtonen, Silvestro et al. 2017)](https://www.nature.com/articles/s41598-017-05263-7).
 The model assumes linear or exponential functions linking the temporal variation of birth-death rates with changes in one or more variables.
-Under the MBD model a correlation parameter is estimated for each variable (for sepciation and extinction).
+Under the MBD model a correlation parameter is estimated for each variable (for speciation and extinction).

-A Horseshoe prior algorithm (more details provided [here)](https://www.nature.com/articles/s41598-017-05263-7) is used to shrink around zero
+A Horseshoe prior algorithm (more details provided [here)](https://www.nature.com/articles/s41598-017-05263-7) is used to shrink around zero the correlation parameters, thus reducing the risk of overparameterization and the need for explicit model testing.

 The MBD model is implemented in the program "PyRateMBD.py".